-As an online student, you will develop advanced nursing practice competencies while participating in community-centered practice.
+As a student, you will develop advanced nursing practice competencies while participating in community-centered practice.

-The program, to be completed in a two-year time frame, is delivered through online learning with the exception of an on-campus one week residency requirement in the first year, to allow you to meet other students and faculty in person and experience high fidelity simulation learning.
-Faculty are all registered nurses with NP and/or PhD preparation.
+The program is delivered through asynchronous online learning with the exception of an on-campus one-week mandatory residency requirement in MNUR 802.
+You will meet other students and faculty in person and experience high fidelity simulation learning.

 The curriculum is designed based on the philosophy and principles of Primary Health Care: Canadian Nurses Association (2008) Advanced Nursing Practice: A national framework; and the Saskatchewan Registered Nurses’ Association Registered Nurse (Nurse Practitioner) Standards and Core Competencies (2011).

 The curriculum is designed to prepare graduates with the competencies required for initial registration as a RN(NP) as identified by the CRNA and other regulatory bodies across Canada.
 The national Canadian Nurse Practitioners Exam (CNPE) is designed to test graduate knowledge of these competencies.
 After graduating from the program, you will be required to pass the CNPE exam in order to obtain registration as a registered nurse (nurse practitioner).

 All courses in the program are offered online asynchronously.
 The curriculum uses textbooks, online articles, guided discussion, web conferencing and interactive activities.
 Practicing and experienced PhD prepared and nurse practitioner faculty are available for frequent contact through electronic course mail and online office hours.